FTRS (Limited Commitment) Vacancy

-A vacancy has arisen for a Flight Lieutenant to serve as SO3 for the Social, Personal and Emotional Awareness for Resilience (SPEAR) at RAF Cosford on Full Time Reserve Service (Limited Commitment) Terms and Conditions of Service, with a proposed start date being 16 April 2018 or earlier.
+A vacancy has arisen for a Sgt Information Communication Technician (ICT) to serve as SNCO Information Systems (SNCOIS) at 41(R) Trial & Evaluation Squadron (TES), RAF Coningsby on Full Time Reserve Service (Limited Commitment) Terms and Conditions of Service (TCoS), with an initial proposed start date on or before 15 May 2018.

-The appointment is on FTRS (LC) in accordance with AP 3392 Vol 7 Leaflet 105 for an initial period of up to 9 years.
+The appointment is on FTRS (LC) TCoS in accordance with AP 3392 Vol 7 Part 1 Chapter 17 and AP3392 Vol 7 Part 3 Chapter 2 for a period of up to 4 years.

 Confirmation of appointment will depend on successful completion of a RAF Medical Board.
 Personnel who do not meet the Age/Permanent Joint Medical Employment Standard (PJMES) may apply for the appointment but will only be considered subject to an executive waiver process on a case by case basis.